To contact the police in an emergency, dial 999.

 For less urgent contact, dial 101.

-Claire Escott, our local Police Community Support Officer is best contacted by email, though the 101 switchboard operator should be able to put you through to her if she is on duty.
-Shifts allowing, Claire tries to get to the regular Friday morning coffee mornings at the Church Room.
+Jake Edwards, our local Police Community Support Officer is best contacted by email, though the 101 switchboard operator should be able to put you through to him if he is on duty.
+While on duty, he may also answer to the mobile number 07889 655424.
+Sam also has a Facebook page.

 The only police issues that habitually affect the village are theft, particularly though not always from outhouses and sheds, and dangerous driving.
-Anyone spotting any suspicious behaviour is encourage to get in touch with Claire.
+Anyone spotting any suspicious behaviour is encourage to get in touch with Jake.
 This page on the Avon & Somerset Constabulary website gives more information on our area.

 Farm tractors are far bigger than they used to be, which can make them a threatening presence on the small lanes we have to share with them.
 Most farmers respect this and we appreciate their consideration, but the Parish council still receives a lot of complaints from car drivers or pedestrians who feel intimidated when tractors drive too fast or do not slow down to pass.
 Anyone should feel free to report such incidents to the police.
 Such reports are more effective if accompanied by the registration number of the vehicle involved.